okkur/website/content/syna/example/blog/article-1/index.md

 display_date = true
 date = "2018-07-06"

+summary = """
+Sometimes you need a **markdown** summary and that's not possible to do with [Hugo](https://gohugo.io).
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Curabitur a lorem urna.
+"""

+[asset]
+  image = "image.png"
 +++

 I have a 10 year old son.
 He has words.
 He is so good with these words it's unbelievable.
 I write the best placeholder text, and I'm the biggest developer on the web by far...
 While that's mock-ups and this is politics, are they really so different?
 He’s not a word hero.
 He’s a word hero because he was captured.
 I like text that wasn’t captured.
 Lorem Ipsum is unattractive, both inside and out.
 I fully understand why it’s former users left it for something else.
 They made a good decision.